TypeCellOS/BlockNote/packages/website/docs/docs/blocks.md

       setBlocks(editor.topLevelBlocks)
   })

-  // Renders a BlockNote editor, and its contents as an array of Block objects
+  // Renders the editor instance and its contents, as an array of Block
-  // below.
+  // objects, below.
   return (
     <div>
       <BlockNoteView editor={editor}/>